Democrats Tim Ryan, Rashida Tlaib Storm Out of 'Fake' SOTU Address

 — Bill Pascrell, Jr. (@BillPascrell) February 5, 2020

 The three lawmakers joined a small group of House Democrats that announced earlier in the day that they would be boycotting the address.
+Reps.
+Alexandria Ocasio-Cortez (D-NY), Ayanna Pressley (D-MA), Steve Cohen (D-TN), Al Green (D-TX), Hank Johnson (D-GA), Frederica Wilson (D-FL), and Earl Blumenauer (D-OR) were among the lawmakers that skipped the highly anticipated speech, which took place one day before president is expected to be acquitted in the Senate impeachment trial.

+“After much deliberation, I have decided that I will not use my presence at a state ceremony to normalize Trump’s lawless conduct & subversion of the Constitution,” Ocasio-Cortez tweeted of her decision.
+“None of this is normal, and I will not legitimize it.”

+“Consequently, I will not be attending the State of the Union,” the freshman “Squad” member concluded.

 .